Can public schools apply for grants from private foundations?

 How can a public school prove it is tax-exempt?

-Since organizations without 501(c)(3) status will not have an IRS determination letter, grantmakers that do award grants to government agencies or instrumentalities may instead request written proof of an organization's status as a government entity.
+Since government entities are not required to formally apply for 501(c)(3) status, they may not have an IRS determination letter.
+Grantmakers that do award grants to government agencies or instrumentalities may instead request written proof of an organization's status as a government entity.
 Examples of supporting documentation may include a letter from an authorized government official or a copy of the legislative act creating a government body.

 The IRS also can supply a "government information letter" free of charge, which will describe government entity exemption from Federal income tax and cite applicable Internal Revenue Code sections pertaining to deductible contributions and income exclusion.
 Most organizations will accept the government affirmation letter as the substantiation they need.
 Government entities can request a government information letter from the IRS.